April TechPulse Confirms Dominance of Hybrid Cloud for Scaling

 Hybrid cloud was the dominant mode of scaling for IBM Power shops in April’s TechPulse survey, while a vanishingly small minority said they were replatforming in the cloud exclusively.

 In other results in the survey of 44 technologists, data warehousing and analytics led the pack as the fastest-growing workload in IBM Power environments.
-Additionally, as shops’ most commonly cited challenge in application growth was frequently exhausted storage capacity.
+Additionally, shops’ most commonly cited challenge in application growth was frequently exhausted storage capacity.

 Hybrid cloud dominates.

-Sixty-three percent of respondents said their organization’s primary path for scaling core applications is hybrid cloud—keeping core applications on-premises while extending and integrating with cloud services.
+Sixty-three percent of respondents said their organization’s primary path for scaling core applications was hybrid cloud—keeping core applications on-premises while extending and integrating with cloud services.
 Scaling in place (increasing MIPS/MSUs on-premises) was the second most common approach, chosen by about 32% of respondents.
 Only a small fraction are actively replatforming or rehosting to a cloud environment.

 Data warehousing and analytics tops workload growth, with API services close behind.

-Data warehousing/analytics was cited as the fastest-growing workload by 31% of respondents.
+In this question, which allowed respondents to select more than one option, data warehousing/analytics was cited as the fastest-growing workload by 31% of respondents.
 API and integration services came in second at 26%, followed by a tie between batch processing and security/compliance workloads.

 Most organizations are confident in their backup infrastructure, but upgrades loom.